kochjo/CueStep-Fader/README.md

 ## Developer infos
 ### Automated testings
 To test the plugin automatically with the Test.lua script, import the plugin as described above.
-But instead of running the plugin directly type
+But instead of running the plugin directly type<br>
-    LUA 'CSF_main(true)'
+    ```LUA 'CSF_main(true)'```<br>
-into the commandline, as it runs CSF in test mode.
+into the commandline, as it runs CSF in test mode.<br>
-A Test.log file is created under /ProgramData/MA Lighting Technologies/grandma/gma2_V_X.X.
+A Test.log file is created under /ProgramData/MA Lighting Technologies/grandma/gma2_V_X.X.<br>
 _Note, that the log file is empty until onPC.exe is closed._

 ## Technology